Sport in South Korea: Fencing

-South Korea has sent national teams to the Under-19 World Lacrosse Championships.

 Golf

 Golf is very popular in South Korea.
 It is often thought that this is linked to the fact that golf is considered a status symbol.
 Membership in golf clubs in South Korea is considerably more expensive than in Japan or the US.

 Yang Yong-eun won the 2009 PGA Championship, the first Asian player to win a men's major tournament.
 K. J. Choi won eight PGA Tour events, including the 2011 Players Championship, and also claimed two top 5s at the Masters Tournament.
 Yang and Choi were selected for the Presidents Cup international team multiple times.

 South Korea is especially strong in women's golf; 47 Koreans play on the world's leading women's tour, the LPGA Tour.
 Notable players include Pak Se-ri, who won five major tournaments from 1998 to 2006 and 25 LPGA Tour events; Inbee Park, who has won seven major tournaments since 2008 and 21 LPGA Tour events; and Jiyai Shin, Ryu So-yeon, Chun In-gee, Park Sung-hyun and Ko Jin-young, who have won two major tournaments each.

 The two professional tours are the Korean Tour for men and the LPGA of Korea Tour for women.